Hwasong-12: Description

 Based on photos of the launch on 14 May 2017, the Hwasong-12 appears to be a single-stage, liquid-fueled missile, using an engine configuration of a single combustion chamber and four vernier engines.
 The arrangement appears similar to the "high-thrust" engine test conducted in March 2017.
 Alternatively, it could be based on the engine used in the older Hwasong-10 with the addition of two more verniers.
 The Hwasong-12's engine is tentatively named Paektusan, which is based on the RD-250 engine design.
+According to Michael Elleman, the RD-250 engines were obtained through illicit channels operating in Russia and/or Ukraine; then North Korea used them as the technological base for Paektusan engines.
+However, Ukraine denied this theory.

 Initial estimates suggest the Hwasong-12 would have a maximum range from between 3700 km with a 650 kg payload and 4500 km with a 500 kg payload to as much as 6000 km.
 The missile is also claimed to have a circular error probable of greater than 5 km.

 During the April 2017 military parade, the Hwasong-12 was displayed on the Hwasong-10 mobile launcher, and it may be intended to replace the similarly performing Hwasong-10 which has been shown unreliable during its test program.